Mumbai: BMC builds police chowki and public urinal in same building!

-Upset officials at Antop Hill police station have now written to the BMC to request a different location for the new beat chowki
+Upset officials at Antop Hill police station have now written to the Brihanmumbai Municipal Corporation to request a different location for the new beat chowki

 It looks like the space crunch in the city is getting to the Brihanmumbai Municipal Corporation (BMC) as well.
 For, the civic body is now constructing a police chowki in a building that will also house public urinals, with only a wall to separate the two, much to the cops’ dismay.
 The upset policemen have now written to the BMC, asking for the new chowki to be moved to a different location.